-Dear Temple Shalom Friends:
+Dear Temple Shalom Families and Friends,

-We will get through this together.
 Please reach out to any of us if you have any questions.

 L’Shalom (In Peace),

 Rabbi Ira Rosenberg, Rabbi Educator